alberti42/Keynote-Progress-Bar/README.md

 #### 5.2.1.
 PreserveExistingImages<a id="preserve-existing-images"></a>

-When this option is true (default), the app uses any previously placed progress bar as a reference and updates it, maintaining its size, position, and z-order on the slide.
+When this option is true, the app uses any previously placed progress bar as a reference and updates it, maintaining its size, position, and z-order on the slide.
 This is particularly useful when the progress bar needs to be positioned as the background element, hidden by other elements in the foreground.
 By preserving the existing progress bar, the newly generated progress bar images replace the old ones without altering their predefined z-order, ensuring that the intended layering of slide elements is maintained.
+The default behavior is false.

 #### 5.2.2.
 SetAllPositionsEqual<a id="set-all-positions-equal"></a>